 Cosmopolitan and cultured, historic but futuristic, buzzing yet relaxed.
 Unusual shops, fine restaurants, a vibrant nightlife and a strong cultural diversity have all contributed to Leicester's recent style revolution.

-The city has many fine buildings to discover, ranging from the New Walk Museum and Art Gallery - home to a fine collection of German Expressionist art, through to the ancient Roman ruins at the Jewry Wall Museum, one of the largest pieces of Roman architecture in Britain.
+Don’t miss the New Walk Museum and Art Gallery - home to a fine collection of German Expressionist art.
+Then visit the ancient Roman ruins at the Jewry Wall Museum, one of the largest pieces of Roman architecture in Britain.

 Shop till you drop at Highcross Leicester.
-Click here for shopping themed short break offers .
+Click here for shopping themed short break offers

 Experience fine cuisine and cocktails at Leicester’s award-winning boutique restaurant, Maiyango.
-Click here for city culture themed short break offers .
+Click here for city culture themed short break offers

 Explore the infinity and beyond at the National Space Centre.
 Click here for details of the Stay, Play, Explore family short break offer.

 Watch a show at the city stunning, state-of-the-art Curve theatre.
-Click here for city culture themed short break offers .
+Click here for city culture themed short break offers

 |Discover one of the largest pieces of Roman architecture at Jewry Wall Museum.|

-View an eminent dinosaur collection and German expressionist art at Leicester’s oldest museum, New Walk Museum and Art Gallery .
+View an eminent dinosaur collection and German expressionist art at Leicester’s oldest museum, New Walk Museum and Art Gallery